 When do I arrive and leave?

-Please arrive at the Retreat Center between 1:00 pm – 6:00 pm on the opening day of your course.
-If you’ve never been here before, we ask that you arrive by 5:00 pm at the latest.
-This will give you time to register and settle into your room, before taking an orientation tour of the center and having a light dinner.
+Please arrive at the Retreat Center between 2 and 4pm on the opening day of your course.
+This will give you time to register and settle into your room, before having a light dinner.
 The retreat will begin in the early evening.